Swipe left or right to close the panel.

 Solaris Mont Kiara

-One of the known Korean restaurants in Solaris Mont Kiara, Bon Ga Korean restaurant offers a great variety of great Korean marinated meat for barbecue.
-The place is often packed during dinner hours with families and groups of teens so you may have to wait to get a table sometimes.
 Apart from just Korean Barbecue, Bon Ga serves other traditional Korean dishes as well such as the Bibimbap which was good.
 They serve you the side dishes even if you order only the Bibimbap alone.
 The variety of side dishes is not that great but the Kimchi is great at least.

 Publika Shopping Gallery